spk-777N/portswigger-academy-labs/01-Access control vulnerabilities/Unprotected admin functionality with unpredictable URL/README.md

 Lab-Link: **[Unprotected admin functionality with unpredictable URL](https://portswigger.net/web-security/access-control/lab-unprotected-admin-functionality-with-unpredictable-url)**

+This write-up for the lab *Unprotected admin functionality* is part of my walkthrough series for [PortSwigger's Web Security Academy](https://portswigger.net/web-security).

 ## Summary

 An __Access Control vulnerability__ was discovered in the __Admin Panel__ module of the web application, allowing attackers to bypass authentication have admin privileges.